 Description

-Barn and stable. c1800, altered mid C19 and mid C20.
-Coursed squared stone with pantile roofs.
-Barn, to east, 4 bays, has off-centre barn doors, now blocked, with a late C19 6-panel door inserted.
-To right, a segment-arched cross casement, 3 lights, and above, a smaller flat-headed casement.
-To left, identical fenestration, with 2 windows on each floor.
-All these windows have leaded glazing.
-Lower stable, to left, has a blocked central opening with a small casement inserted, flanked by single larger windows.
-West gable, to street, has full width board doors with an off centre stone pier and common wooden lintel.
-Barn interior, rendered and ceiled in.
-Stable has C19 king post roof.
-These outbuildings have been used as a chapel, garage and joinery workshop.
-Included for group value.
+The former barn and stable at the rear of Strelley House dates from around 1800 and has been altered in the mid-19th century and mid-20th century.
+It is constructed of coursed squared stone with pantile roofs.
+The barn, located to the east, has four bays and features off-centre barn doors that are now blocked, with a late 19th-century six-panel door inserted.
+To the right, there is a segment-arched cross casement with three lights, and above it, a smaller flat-headed casement.
+To the left, there is identical fenestration, with two windows on each floor, all of which have leaded glazing.
+The lower stable to the left has a blocked central opening with a small casement inserted, flanked by single larger windows.
+The west gable facing the street has full-width board doors with an off-centre stone pier and a common wooden lintel.
+The barn interior is rendered and ceiled, while the stable features a 19th-century king post roof.
+These outbuildings have served various purposes, including a chapel, garage, and joinery workshop.
+They are included for their group value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.